dotansimha/graphql-code-generator/website/docs/getting-started/codegen-config.md

       - typescript-operations
 ```

-A very large config file can be seen [here](https://github.com/dotansimha/graphql-code-generator/blob/master/dev-test/codegen.yml).
+An example for a very large config file can be seen [here](https://github.com/dotansimha/graphql-code-generator/blob/master/dev-test/codegen.yml).

 ## Available Options

 Here are the supported options that you can define in the config file (see [source code](https://github.com/dotansimha/graphql-code-generator/blob/master/packages/utils/plugins-helpers/src/types.ts#L92)):

-- [**`schema` (required)**](./schema-field#root-level) - A URL to your GraphQL endpoint, a local path to `.graphql` file, a glob pattern to your GraphQL schema files, or a JavaScript file that exports the schema to generate code from.
+- [**`schema` (required)**](schema-field#root-level) - A URL to your GraphQL endpoint, a local path to `.graphql` file, a glob pattern to your GraphQL schema files, or a JavaScript file that exports the schema to generate code from.
 This can also be an array which specifies multiple schemas to generate code from.
-You can read more about the supported formats [here](./schema-field#available-formats).
+You can read more about the supported formats [here](schema-field#available-formats).

 - [**`documents`**](./documents-field#root-level) - Array of paths or glob patterns for files which export GraphQL documents using a `gql` tag or a plain string; for example: `./src/**/*.graphql`.
 You can also provide this options with a string instead of an array, in case you're dealing with a single document.
 You can read more about the supported formats [here](./documents-field#available-formats).